-How to Setup Facebook Pixel
+How to Create a Facebook Pixel

 You’re most likely to be here because you want to know how to set up Facebook Pixel for your websites.
 Without any further ado, let’s take a look at the steps you need to follow to set up your Facebook Pixel:

-Step #1: Open the Ads Manager
+Step 1: Open the ads manager

 Please note that Facebook might ask you to set up your Business Manager account if you haven’t already done it.
 You don’t have to be a digital marketing ninja to get through this stage.

-Step #2: Go to the Business Settings
+Step 2: Go to the business settings